Rajasinha I: Ascent to throne

 Generally, the recorded period of Rajasinha's reign starts from 1581 to 1592.
 However, as per Portuguese navigator De Queros, Mayadunne had turned the kingdom over to Rajasinha in 1578 before his death in 1581.

 There are various narratives surrounding Rajasinha's role in his father's death.
-As per Thibbotuwawe Buddharakhitha's Mahawamsa(Chapter 4) written during the reign of Kirti Sri Rajasinha of Kandy, Rajasinha killed him.
+As per Thibbotuwawe Buddharakhitha's Mahawamsa (Chapter 4) written during the reign of Kirti Sri Rajasinha of Kandy, Rajasinha killed him.
 Minor Rajawaliya wrote that his patricide was considered an irreversible anantharya karma by Buddhist monks, so conflicts arose between him and the monks.
 As a result, he followed an anti-Buddhist line.
 However, others believe that important sources such as the Rajavaliya and “Alakeshwara War“ would have said so if he had killed his father.
 João Rebairo does not record a patricide either.
 Dutch envoy Spillburjon, who visited Sengkadagala kingdom, reported that the rumor of patricide was spreading only in the Kingdom of Kandy.
-Queros was known for his antipathy towards Sitawaka Rajasinhaif, so if he had committed patricide, Queros would have reported it without fail.
+Queros was known for his antipathy towards Sitawaka Rajasinha, if so if he had committed patricide, Queros would have reported it without fail.
 However, in his lengthy account, Queros said that Mayadunne died of natural causes after living 85 years.
 According to him, Rajasinha returned to Seethawaka from the siege of the Colombo fort on hearing about the death of his father.